 The traditional change detection methods give some insight into flood regime changes but the results strongly depend on the observational window and the assumption about the nature of the change (e.g. monotonic trends, step changes).
-It is therefore im-
+It is therefore important to go beyond the traditional trend detection and analyse other forms of change such as fluctuations and other nonlinear variations in hydrological series.
+Recently, new methods have been developed that are better suited for detecting nonlinearities in time series.
+For example, the information-theoretical measures of Pires and Perdigão (2007) and Brunsell (2010) can be used to identify spatio-temporal patterns.
+The empirical mode decomposition and maximum entropy spectral methods of Sang et al. (2012) can be used to identify complex periodicity in the time series.
+These methods may also give additional impetus for identifying flood-rich and flood-poor periods in the records rather than trend methods alone.

-- portant to go beyond the traditional trend detection and analyse other forms of change such as fluctuations and other nonlinear variations in hydrological series.
-Recently, new methods have been developed that are better suited for detecting non-linearities in time series.
-For example, the information-theoretical measures of Pires and Perdigão (2007) and Brunsell (2010) can be used to identify spatio-temporal patterns, and the empirical mode decomposition and maximum entropy spectral methods of Sang et al. (2012) can be used to identify complex periodicity in the time series.
-These methods may also give additional importune for identifying fload rish and fload near perioda in the reserve. - additional impetus for identifying flood-rich and flood-poor periods in the records rather than trend methods alone. - As long duration records offer better insights into non-linearities and fluctuations 15 compared to short records, there is potential in combining systematic flood records with historic flood data from a diverse set of sources.
-To obtain a truly continentalscale overview, systematic research in multiple catchments is required where good documentary sources are available (to create long flood time series) coupled with the broad co-operation of researchers from various countries.
-The ability to reconstruct 20 peak discharges for past floods, based on epigraphic and other documentary sources, represents an important development in incorporating historical information into flood change analyses (e.g. Herget and Meurs, 2010; Elleder et al., 2013).
+As long duration records offer better insights into nonlinearities and fluctuations compared to short records, there is potential in combining systematic flood records with historic flood data from a diverse set of sources.
+To obtain a truly continental-scale overview, systematic research in multiple catchments is required where good documentary sources are available (to create long flood time series) coupled with the broad co-operation of researchers from various countries.
+The ability to reconstruct peak discharges for past floods, based on epigraphic and other documentary sources, represents an important development in incorporating historical information into flood change analyses (e.g. Herget and Meurs, 2010; Elleder et al., 2013).